BlackTousen/Budget-App/README.md

 Open Terminal, Terminal -> New Terminal.

+Type `npm install` into the terminal.

-Type "npm install" into the terminal.
+Type `npm install -g @angular/cli` into the terminal.

-type "ng serve" into the terminal.
+type `ng serve` into the terminal.
+If you get an security error, type `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 Navigate to `http://localhost:4200/`.